 Here are some tips that will help you use up the last bit of common kitchen ingredients.

 Forget those pre-packaged salad croutons sold in stores.
 If you have leftover — even stale — bread, you’re minutes away from the tastiest salad toppers you can imagine.

-Just chop or tear your bread into bite-sized cubes, toss with olive oil, and bake in a 400 F oven for about 20 minutes, tossing occasionally.
+Just chop or tear your bread into bite-sized cubes, toss with olive oil, and bake in an oven at 400 degrees Fahrenheit for about 20 minutes, tossing occasionally.
 You can add garlic or other seasonings, too.

 For a smart way to save money on your next loaf, check out “How I Buy Bread for $1 or Less.”